 what we do: We make recording+score videos of modern compositions and post them to our YouTube channels Score Follower, Incipitsify & Mediated Scores and we are doing this completely aboveboard; i.e., we ask permission from all appropriate parties, including composers, performers, publishers, & record companies.
-Additionally, we are ceaselessly reshaping our various projects with the aim of turning our website into a definitive new music resource hub.

 why we do it: